NoBlackBoxes/LastBlackBox/course/bootcamp/day_5/Afternoon.md

 folder, e.g. `my_faces`.
 We prepared a folder from the CelebA dataset[^2] that contains in our case \~ 5,000 images of celebrities re-detected and resized using the same algorithm as you are using for your face detection.
+You can find this on [zenodo](https://zenodo.org/record/5561092#.YWQHg5pByUk).
 Upload everything to Google Colab.

 Task 2: Train your own DNN
 --------------------------

-Use our ENB train.ipynb to train your own network.
+Use our `ENB train.ipynb` to train your own network.
 It should be easy going, however, try to understand what is happening: What are the convolutional layers, what are these settings doing?
 Ensure you
 understand: